Jackbytes/pycolate/README.md

 perc = pycolate.Percolation(1000,1000,0.6)

 perc.site_site = 1
+perc.cluster_find()
+perc.generate_graphics()
 perc.display()

 perc.save('PATH')
 ```
+To only display the percolating cluster one can
 ### Running experiments.
 One may not be interested in illustrations and just want numeric data.
 We can compute many different properties by running the `Percolation.cluster_find()` method.
-One should note that `Percolation.display()` also runs this method behind the scenes.
 Once this has been run there are many properties one can ask for:
 ### Properties of the Percolation class.
 Property | Explanation |
 --- | --- |